The Changeling Hypothesis:

 The first iteration of this piece was posted shortly before the release of Harry Potter and the Order of the Phoenix.
 It got a number of revisions between then and the release of Harry Potter and the Half-Blood Prince, two years later, but the underlying concept remained unchanged.
 I will be including the gist of the original hypothesis in this article, but most of the material here is concerned with more recent developments from the original version.

 With HBP, a major flaw was revealed in my hypothesis.
-But the underlying premise turned out to have been quite sound, and the theory was consequently reworked.
+But the underlying premise turned out to have been quite sound, so consequently the theory was reworked.

 The original iteration was kicked off when something rather interesting cropped up over on the old HP for Grownups list about six weeks before the release of Harry Potter and the Order of the Phoenix.
 The traffic on that list crowded me out after the 5th book was released, but I had posted fairly regularly up to then.